 A In Home Display (IHD) is unlikely to work if your flat is more then 20 feet or so from the meter.
 But your online account usage section will be improved with a smart meter.
-Get your appointment booked in here.
+Book in your S2 meter fitting appointment, here.

 If you have an Aclara smart meter, you can diagnose signal issues here.